Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 The difficulty for residents to change addresses probably is a bit harder to completely solve for.
 I don't expect it to be that difficult given the list of sources that residents are responsible for.
 Perhaps you could plan for workshops where residents come in and work through all their address changes together and help each other.

-wfranz about 2 years ago
+wfranz over 2 years ago

 There are several references in the responses below regarding the online poll results provided to Mosby Woods Community Association members.
 Another paper survey was provided to all residents of Mosby Woods regardless of whether they belonged to the community association.
 Since nearly 1/3 of Mosby Woods residence do not belong to the community association, the reason for the survey was to give everyone both information and a voice as part of the community.
 In this survey, which only allowed one vote per home owner, and which required a street name/number and signature, the results were a bit different from the online survey but did lean in the same direction as the online survey.
 The primary difference is that no street received a "Yes to change" response rate of 35%.